decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

 - generator_seed, octet string.
 A seed value selected by the ciphersuite.
-- hash_to_curve_g1.
-A hash-to-curve suite selected by the ciphersuite.
+- hash_to_curve_g1. the hash_to_curve operation for the G1 subgroup,

-Definitions:
+                    defined by the hash_to_curve_suite ciphersuite
+                    parameter.

-- expand_message, as defined by the hash-to-curve suite uniquely identified by the hash_to_curve_id ciphersuite parameter.
+- expand_message, as defined by the hash to curve suite identified by the hash_to_curve_suite ciphersuite parameter.
-- seed_dst, is the octet string representing "BBS-SIG-GENERATOR-SEED" in the ASCII character encoding.
+- dst, the separation tag defined by the hash_to_curve_suite ciphersuite parameter.
 - expand_length, non-negative integer.
 Defined by the ciphersuite.

+Definitions:

+- seed_dst, the octet string representing the ASCII encoded
+            characters: dst || "SIG_GENERATOR_SEED_".
-- generator_dst, is the octet string representing "BBS-SIG-GENERATOR-DST" in the ASCII character encoding.
+- generator_dst, the octet string representing the ASCII encoded
+                 characters: dst || "SIG_GENERATOR_DST_".

 Outputs: